rexresearch

 resonant inductive power transfer for applications in space, for

-example, for the on-orbit power transfer between the elements of a
+example, for the on-orbit power transfer between the elements of

-satellite cluster or on the surface of the moon between a
+a satellite cluster or on the surface of the moon between a

 centralized power station and a rover.
-In order to attain greater
+In order to attain

-distances in wireless power transfer, higher efficiencies of power
+greater distances in wireless power transfer, higher

-provide a long range power transfer system where the loss paths
+highly desirable to provide a long range power transfer system

-existing in the mid-range system are minimized or eliminated.
+where the loss paths existing in the mid-range system are

-SUMMARY OF THE INVENTION
+SUMMARY OF

 [0014] It is therefore an object of the present invention to